Remote Viewing

 A Map of Remote Viewing Methodologies

-Daz Smith (from remoteviewed.com) has put together a diagram of how the methodologies and key names associated with them are related.
-The map can also be viewed as a historical view of remote viewing from the early Stanford Research Institute (SRI) period to the proliferation of practitioners after the disclosure of the ‘Star Gate’ program.
-Click on the image below to see the full map.
+Daz Smith (from remoteviewed.com) has assembled a diagram showing how methodologies and key names are related.
+The map can also be viewed as a historical snapshot of remote viewing, from the early SRI period through the later spread of practitioners after disclosure of the Star Gate program.

 IRVA does not endorse any of the names or methodologies depicted below.